 However, if you want to play music with lyrics in a business or organization, you do need a license.
 Please see the CCLI website (FAQ here) for more information and for a list of popular songs with lyrics.

 For the first week or two, play upbeat energetic music, either live or streamed 5 to 10 minutes before your in-person Alpha begins.
 This provides a welcoming and positive atmosphere.
 Always greet guests as they arrive, whether in person or online.
 For an in-person Alpha, the Music Leader could play a few songs in the background.
 Guests can relax and don’t have to participate.

-On Week 2, choose two songs that are about God or faith, but not TO God (e.g. Do not sing "I love you Lord" since it requires people to agree with what is being sung, and someone new will not be ready for that).
+Choose songs that are about God or faith, but not TO God (e.g. Do not sing "I love you Lord" since it requires people to agree with what is being sung, and someone new will not be ready for that).
 Ask guests to participate if they feel comfortable.

-For the Alpha weekend, guests will be observing the Christians in the group as they worship.
+Guests will be observing the Christians in the group as they worship.
 They will learn as you model how to praise and worship God.
 We don't want to restrict Christians from outward expressions of worship; however, we do want them to be mindful that some Alpha guests may have never experienced this setting.
 We want to remind them that Alpha is for the guests and we want to do everything we can to make them comfortable.